risk-first/website/risks/Communication-Risk.md

 When we construct messages in a conversation, we have to make judgements about what the other person already knows.
 For example, if I talk to you about a new [JDBC Driver](https://en.wikipedia.org/wiki/JDBC_driver), this presumes that you know what JDBC is.
 The message has a dependency on prior knowledge.
 Or, when talking to children it's often hard work because they _assume_ that you have knowledge of everything they do.

-This is called [Theory Of Mind](https://en.wikipedia.org/wiki/Theory_of_mind): the appreciation that your knowledge is different to other people's, and adjusting you messages accordingly.
+This is called [Theory Of Mind](https://en.wikipedia.org/wiki/Theory_of_mind): the appreciation that your knowledge is different to other peoples', and adjusting you messages accordingly.
 When teaching, this is called [The Curse Of Knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge):  teachers have difficulty understanding students' problems _because they already understand the subject_.

 ### Message Risk